-And before any asks again: renovating the Bradley Center is not a viable option.
+And before anyone asks again: renovating the Bradley Center is not considered a viable option.
 Co-owner Marc Lasry noted that renovation alone could cost upwards of $200 million, and it's unlikely to create a solution that matches a state-of-the-art new facility in terms of quality, size and creature comforts.
 Among other issues: the BC's seating structure is "upside down," with only 7,500 of its 17,500 seat capacity in the lower bowl.
 Most modern arenas reverse that configuration--with closer to 10,000 seats in the lower bowl and 7,500 upper--greatly improving the fan experience and allowing for the higher ticket prices that come with it.
 Moreover, even without substantial renovations, Bradley Center Chairman Marc Marotta has estimated that the BC would require $100 million in capital costs to remain operable over the next decade.
 In short, expensive band-aids aren't an option, so let's not waste our time discussing it.

 So how could the NBA actually enforce its de facto demand for a new arena?
 Under Herb Kohl's ownership that was never exactly clear, but the team's sale to Lasry and Edens includes the aforementioned buy-back mechanism that gives the league a clear path to moving the team should an arena solution not be in place (or substantially in progress) by 2017.
 More specifically, Don Walker reported in September 2014 that the clause requires the Bucks to have broken ground by the expiration of the BC lease on October 1, 2017 or the league can invoke its buy-back option.
 Keep in mind that the league does not want to invoke this measure, just as it does not want to move the Bucks or any other existing franchise.
 But the clause does give the league a nuclear option if a solution doesn't materialize, allowing the league to purchase the team for a relative bargain price of $575 million and do with it what they choose.

 2) How much will an arena cost?